StoryWorth is Perfect for Christmas – Get $10 Off the Most Meaningful Gift I’ve Ever Given!

 A gift from the heart is worth more than any other gift.

-I’ll admit it’s not the cheapest gift out there, but whether you gift StoryWorth to your mom on Mother’s Day, your significant other on Valentine’s Day, or to your dad on Christmas (like my sisters and I did!), the joy, laughter, and even tears shared from this experience will be worth every single penny!
+I’ll admit it’s not the cheapest gift out there, but, whether you gift StoryWorth to your grandparents for Christmas or your significant other on your anniversary, the joy, laughter, and even tears shared from this experience will be worth every single penny!

 Life is just too short to not say the things you want to say and share the things that are close to your heart, and StoryWorth gives you the space for that.
-Better yet, if you’re in need of a last-minute gift idea for Valentine’s Day, StoryWorth is quite possibly the BEST option as there is nothing to ship (at least not right away) or even wrap!
+Better yet, if you’re in need of a gift idea for Christmas, StoryWorth is quite possibly the BEST option, as there is nothing to ship (at least not right away) or even wrap!

 Here’s what a few StoryWorth users thought about their experience: